Skip to main content

 });

-This code sets up a connection to the Ganache network and logs the current block number to the console.
+This code sets up a Web3.js connection to the Hardhat development network and logs the chain ID to the console.

 Run the following command to test the connection: